hellbox/srob-migration/content/reviews/adventures-in-the-third-dimension.md

 name = "Adventures in the third dimension" title = "Adventures in the third dimension" dek = "Mita Mahato debuts her first book of poetry comics at Short Run this year.
-In the book, she finally breaks free from one of the longest-lasting comics constraints." type = "Review"facebookauto = "These comics break a long-standing blockade and pierce into the third dimension." twitterauto = "These comics break a long-standing blockade and pierce into the third dimension." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/in-between.md"]
+In the book, she finally breaks free from one of the longest-lasting comics constraints." type = "Review" facebookauto = "These comics break a long-standing blockade and pierce into the third dimension." twitterauto = "These comics break a long-standing blockade and pierce into the third dimension." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/in-between.md"]